 We call this the Pine Board Project for a reason and that’s because we will actually be building a transmitter on a pine board, so you can see the circuitry.
 We want to try to not only build things, but we want to teach you what you’re doing when you are building it.
-You won’t just learn soldering.
-In this first project you will build a simple field strength meter, but that’s just the beginning.
-You will also build a 300 volt power supply, a microphone preamplifier, a transmitter, and a final tuner.
+You won’t just learn to solder.
+In this first project, you will build a simple field strength meter, but that’s just the beginning.
+You will also build a 300-volt power supply, a microphone preamplifier, a transmitter, and a final tuner.
 Once all of that is done we will put it all together.
 The goal is to try to help you learn a little bit more about the schematics and how to build all while having fun.

 *Special thanks to W4IQN for the graphics!

 Caution: This is a fun project for all ages, but kids should be doing this with adult supervision due to the danger of high voltage.
 Anyone using these instructions must read the Heil Sound disclaimer before proceeding.

 From HAMNation episode 289.

 A pine board about 6 x 6 in.